 The RM is calculated for each entity as a whole, allowing for diversification between the risks within the entity.
 The discount rate used in the cost of capital calculation is the relevant basic risk-free rate (excluding Matching Adjustment).
-The cost of capital rate is set to 6% as prescribed in Article 39 of the Delegated Regulation.
+The cost of capital rate is set to 4% as prescribed in Statutory Instrument 2023/1346 (2022: cost of capital rate 6%, as prescribed in Article 39 of the delegated regulation).
+In addition, an annual risk tapering factor of 0.9 is applied to the projected RM capital requirement, with a floor of 0.25 (2022: no risk tapering factor applied).

-Where investment management agreements are in place between Legal & General Investment Management Limited and other group subsidiaries, at a legal entity level the TPs are calculated using investment expenses on a fees (rather than costs) basis.
-On group consolidation there is an adjustment to reduce this provision to the cost basis to eliminate any intragroup profit.
+Where investment management agreements are in place between Legal & General Investment Management Limited and other Group subsidiaries, at a legal entity level the TPs are calculated using investment expenses on a fees (rather than costs) basis.
+On Group consolidation there is an adjustment to reduce this provision to the cost basis to eliminate any intra-group profit.